AlloyCI/alloy-runner/docs/install/osx.md

 1. Give it permissions to execute:

     ```bash
-    chmod +x /usr/local/bin/gitlab-runner
+    chmod +x /usr/local/bin/alloy-runner
     ```

 1. Start the service:

     ```bash
-    gitlab-runner start
+    alloy-runner start
     ```

-Make sure that you read the [FAQ](../faq/README.md) section which describes some of the most common problems with GitLab Runner.
+Make sure that you read the [FAQ](../faq/README.md) section which describes some of the most common problems with AlloyCI Runner.

 ## Limitations on macOS